jaredwray/keyv/packages/redis/README.md

 * `delete()` - By default we are now using `UNLINK` instead of `DEL` for deleting keys.
 This is a non-blocking command that is more efficient than `DEL`.
 If you are deleting a large number of keys it is recommended to use the `deleteMany()` method instead of `delete()`.

 * `clearBatchSize` - The `clearBatchSize` option is set to `1000` by default.
 This is because Redis has a limit of 1000 keys that can be deleted in a single batch.
+If no namespace is defined and noNamespaceAffectsAll is set to `true` this option will be ignored and the `FLUSHDB` command will be used instead.

 * `useUnlink` - This option is set to `true` by default.
 This is because `UNLINK` is a non-blocking command that is more efficient than `DEL`.
 If you are not using `UNLINK` and are doing a lot of deletes it is recommended to set this option to `true`.